Research & Analysis

 The initial prototype had a complex system of different resources associated with casting spells that was distracting from the fast paced Overwatch gameplay we wanted.
 These resources, were mana, ammo, cooldown, and charges.
 Mana was a universal ammo that was drained whenever a spell was cast.
 Ammo is similar to mana, but only used for a specific weapon.
-Cooldown is a timer that initiates after casting a spell, and prevents the player from casting spells again until the timer finishes.
+Cooldown is a timer that initiates after casting a spell, and prevents the user from casting spells again until the timer finishes.
 And finally, charges dictate the amount of uses a spell has before the cooldown timer is initiated.
 A Cool down timer is a timer that initiates after a player runs out of spell charges.
 Cool down timers prevent the player from casting the same spells in quick succession.

 I noticed during play sessions that having soo many resources to manage was confusing for players.
 Keeping track of these resources, and remembering how they interacted with one another become a chore that distracted players from the fast paced action.
 I redesigned this system by removing the mana and ammo, and focusing only on charges and cool down timers.
 My simplified design drastically reduced confusion for players and increased the speed of gameplay.
 In my design the amount of charges varies between spells, which are visualized as segments on a ring around a spell's symbol.
 Below are a few examples of how this is visualized.

 The system has varying visual states that display its status.
-Everytime the player casts a spell, a segment is depleated and greyed out on the ring.
+Every time the user casts a spell, a segment is depleted and greyed out on the ring.
 But these charges are constantly recharging, which is visualized by a red progress bar that fills up the charge segment.
-If a player uses all of the spell charges, the spell becomes temporarily unvailable until a charge segment refills.
+If a user uses all of the spell charges, the spell becomes temporarily unvailable until a charge segment refills.